 - When your children are no longer minors.

 - When your children or other beneficiaries get married or divorced.

 - If you have recently been diagnosed with a medical condition or are preparing for a surgery or other procedure.

 - If you are planning to travel abroad in the near future.

 - When you want to discuss the benefits of adding a trust to your estate plan.

+Generally speaking, most clients should contact our office at least every three years to update an estate plan.
 If you are not sure whether or not your Anaheim estate plan is in need of revision, our office of experienced Anaheim estate planning attorneys would be happy to review your existing documents and make a recommendation.
 Call us today at (714) 459-5481 for a consultation.